How did I find myself falling in love with toffee, typically one of my least favorite desserts, and perhaps my sworn enemy on this Earth?

 And if you’re like me and not the biggest fan of plain toffee on its own, I find that it’s even better with some toasted chopped nuts mixed into the base just before you transfer it to the baking sheet, or spread with melted chocolate on top after it cools, or both – a page taken from our vegan pecan chocolate toffee recipe.
 This is also a great article to get even more tips for making toffee at home.

 How do you like to enjoy your toffee?
 Do you prefer it plain, mixed with nuts, or covered in a layer of chocolate?
-Do you think you’ll make it as a gift for your family and friends?
+Do you think you’ll make it as a gift for your family and friends during the holidays?
 I want to hear all your brilliant ideas in the comment section below!

 Want even more candy recipes to satisfy your sweet tooth?
 Give us top hats and call us Willy Wonka!
 We have plenty more for you to choose from, starting with these top favorites: